Understanding Federal Loans

 First-time borrowers at Sandburg must complete loan entrance counseling prior to the first disbursement of their loan.
-This is the third step of the loan application process, or you can access it here. studentloans.gov
+This is the third step of the loan application process.

-If you cannot complete Exit Counseling online, please contact our Financial Aid Office at 309.341.5283 or email finaid@sandburg.edu for assistance.
+If you cannot complete exit counseling online, please email our Financial Aid Office, or call 309.341.5283 for assistance.

 • Average anticipated monthly repayment